RWS/tridion-sites-extensions-api-docs/docs/extensions.tooltipprops.tooltip.md

 ## TooltipProps.tooltip property

-Tooltip that should be shown on hover.
+Tooltip that is shown on hover.

 **Signature:**